Kim-Berg/azure-devops-selfhosted-agent/README.md

-# Notice

-This is a work in progress project!
-This means that some documentation is wrong and code do not work as intended yet

-# azure-devops-selfhosted-agent
-Managed self-hosted agent creation + OS level dependencies from a single `desired_state.yaml` file I created this project because I needed a way control the dependencies on my self-hosted build agents with immutable images.
+# Desired state image building and publishing
+Create a VM image and publish it to a image gallery from a single file

 # Features

-* Create immutable images for VMSS hosted build agents
+* Bootstrap packer and ansible from a single desired state
-* Automated building of images and re-imaging of exising virtual machine scale sets
+* Automated building of images and publishing
 * Supports Windows and Ubuntu images
-* Input is controlled with DaC (Data as Config)
+* Data as Config driven (DaC)

 # Tooling